brooklynrail/brooklynrail-platform/content/people/flora-yukhnovich.md

 name: Flora Yukhnovich
 first_name: Flora
 last_name: Yukhnovich
-short_bio: Born in 1990, **Flora Yukhnovich** completed her MA at the City & Guilds of London Art School in 2017.
-She had her first solo exhibition at Brocket, London, in December 2017 and has recently exhibited at Parafin, London, GASK, the Gallery of the Central Bohemian Region, Czech Republic, the Jerwood Gallery Hastings and at Blenheim Walk Gallery, Leeds Arts University, UK.
-Previous solo exhibitions with Victoria Miro include The Venice Paintings and Barcarole, both held in 2020.
-Collections include Government Art Collection and The David Roberts Art Foundation.
+short_bio: "Artist **Flora Yukhnovich** completed her MA at the City & Guilds of London Art School in 2017.
 In 2018 she completed The Great Women Artists Residency at Palazzo Monti, Brescia.
+Work by the artist will feature in the survey exhibition _Impressionism: A World View_; Yukhnovich’s painting will be exhibited in galleries dedicated to ‘Contemporary Neo-Impressionists’, on view at The Nassau County Museum of Art, NY, from 19 March–10 July 2022.
+In 2023 Yukhnovich will be the first artist to take part in a new series of solo exhibitions responding to the collections of The Ashmolean, Oxford, titled Ashmolean NOW. _Flora Yukhnovich:Thirst Trap_ continues at Victoria Miro, London until 26 March 2022."
 portraits:
   - media: 2022/03/flora-yukhnovich
 website: https://www.florayukhnovich.com/